beumsk/beumsk.github.io/README.md

 - metrics animation?
 Number of projects/sites/hours/languages/experience/soft-skills
 - back to top button
 - article date modified
-- links in mdx to open in new tabs
 - components in mdx to have codepen/codesandbox integrated

 X.X